hpcflow/matflow/docs/source/installation.rst

     Once this has been done,
     your environment file can be be opened using ``matflow open env-source``.

+    A template environments file is given below.
-    You may wish to modify this template environments file for your own computer, in particular the ``setup`` sections for each environment.
+    It is recommended to use this as a starting point, making modifications for your own computer/HPC system, in particular the ``setup`` sections for each environment.

     Linux/macOS